emberjs-cn/www.emberjs.cn/source/bilingual_guides/routing/redirection.md

-## Redirecting to a Different URL

-## 重定向到不同的URL
+### Before the model is known

-If you want to redirect from one route to another, simply implement the `redirect` hook in your route handler.
+If you want to redirect from one route to another, you can do the transition in the `beforeModel` hook of your route handler.

-如果你想从一个路由重定向到另外一个路由，只要在路由处理方法中实现一个`redirect`钩子即可。

 ```javascript
 App.Router.map(function() {